Ncastro878/hilton2/README.md

 prime for bugs if you didn't keep track of your state management and handle your callbacks properly.

 Thus far everything seems to be handling and functioning properly.
-With that being said, I don't want to set myself up for excuses but this was my first time using Next.js, or SSR for that matter.
+With that being said, I don't want to set myself up for excuses but this was my first time using Next.js.
-We're pretty content with client-side rendering @ USAA, but this was very fun to learn and figure out.
+We're a little too content with our client-side rendering setup @ USAA, but this was very fun to work with.

 Compromises: To get up and running styling-wise with NextJS I used the provided <style jsx> element to provide the styling as I went along.
 I prefer using SASS plugins or even an import .css stylesheet with hot-reloading,